jed1337/FlowCollector/readme.md

 Dst port               | The destination port | 80
 Proto number           | The protocol number  | 6 (for TCP), 17 (for UDP)
 Duration               | The flow's duration calculated by end time - start time | 5.5573811531066895 Cumulative or of flags | Returns N/A if the protocol is not TCP.
-If the Protocol is TCP, it returns the cumulative OR of the flags. | "FSPA" (FIN, SYN, PSH, and ACK flags in the flow)
+If the Protocol is TCP, it returns the decimal equivalent of the or of the flags. | 18 (Ack: 16, and Syn: 2 are set)

 ### Direction-based Features
 These features rely on a `direc_func` parameter to properly determine what direction it will extract the particular feature from.